tevang/4D-CHAINS/README.md

     sudo python setup.py install

-Place the bin/ folder in your PATH environment variable if you want to call 4D-CHAINS executables from every directory.
+Place the bin/ folder in your PATH and lib/ in your PYTHONPATH environment variable if you want to call 4D-CHAINS executables from every directory.
 E.g. place the following line in your .bashrc:

     export PATH=<path to 4D-CHAINS/>/bin:$PATH
+    export PYTHONPATH=<path to 4D-CHAINS/>/lib:$PYTHONPATH

 To run 4D-CHAINS use the 4Dchains.py script.
 You can do all operations you wish with this script as long as you provide the appropriate protocol file.
 E.g.